gisgeolab/ARPA_Weather_plugin/README.md

 ## Plugin
+This plugin allows to obtain relevant statistics and multipoint layers for different sensors.
 The plugin automatically request data from API or CSV files depending on the selected date.
 The user is allowed to select the dates in the correct time range.